Most people are often confused when they hear the terms SLA, SLO, and SLI.

 Service-level objectives (SLOs) set goals for how well a business process or system should perform.
 They provide measurable targets to ensure the system always meets or exceeds the desired standards.

-For instance, an SLO will be set for uptime of a service.
+For instance, an SLO will be set for the uptime of a service.

 SLO: Ensure that at least 99.9% of the time the service is available.